How much sleep do teenagers really need?

 Support for a better night's sleep

-Thanks to our partnership with Sleepfit Solutions, eligible HCF members* can get a 20% discount on a 12 month subscription to the Sleepfit app, designed to improve sleep and overall wellbeing.
+Thanks to our partnership with Sleepfit Solutions, eligible HCF members* can get a free 12-month subscription to the Sleepfit app, designed to improve sleep and overall wellbeing.

 Related Articles